-Advanced Standing is credit given to incoming students for introductory courses including Introduction to Christian Scriptures, Introduction to Christian History, Introduction to Christian Theology, and the introductory courses of Greek and Hebrew.
-Students may qualify for advanced standing if they graduated with a degree in religion and maintained at least a "B" average.
-Advanced placement exams will be offered the week of New Student Orientation for those interested.
+Advanced Standing is available to incoming students for introductory courses including Introduction to Christian Scriptures and Introduction to Christian History and Christian Theology, as well as the introductory courses of Greek and Hebrew.
+Students may qualify for advanced standing if they graduated with a degree in Religion and maintained at least a "B" average.
+Advanced placement exams are required for students seeking advanced standing credit; exams will be offered the week of New Student Orientation for those interested.
 Advanced Standing students are encouraged to register for classes as though they have already been granted advanced placement status to avoid registration challenges.

 Any student who has taken courses at an accredited seminary (or approved university graduate program) may apply to receive transfer credit.
 Only courses taken at accredited institutions are transferable, but the courses must have been taken within the past six years.
 No grade lower than a "B" or its equivalent will be transferred from another institution.